Many covered entities work with vendors, consultants, lawyers, data managers and more for subcontracted services that require the use of PHI.

 As a covered entity, you are required to obtain “reasonable assurance” of your Business Associate’s compliance with the BAA and HIPAA regulations.
 This leaves a lot of room for you to do what you think is right.

 But consider that if one of these BAs causes a breach of the data you provide to them, you may be held liable.
-You’re putting your own business on the line by accepting this as “evidence” that they understand the terms of the agreement and are taking it seriously and implementing the actions required by it.
+You’re putting your own business on the line by accepting this as “evidence” that they understand the terms of the agreement, are taking it seriously, and implementing the actions required by it.